Resources / Guide

 Connect

-Point Agent Etna at the agent.
-The supported path is a GitHub repository; a direct URL works if the agent is already running somewhere.
+Point Agent Etna at the agent — a GitHub repository, or a direct URL if it's already running somewhere.
 No setup wizard, no JSON config to fill in.

 2